nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake_tutorial/index.md

 Workflow management systems help to automate analyses and make them easier to maintain, reproduce, and share with others.
 In this tutorial, we will walk through the basic steps for creating a [variant calling](https://www.ebi.ac.uk/training-beta/online/courses/human-genetic-variation-introduction/variant-identification-and-analysis/) workflow with the Snakemake workflow management system.

-!!! info

 This may not be the variant calling workflow you would necessarily use in practice, but it serves as a good example for teaching Snakemake.
 Many people do indeed use `samtools`, but for particularly big or complex genomes, guidelines provided by  [GATK](https://gatk.broadinstitute.org/hc/en-us) would serve best.
 Additionally, various parameters associated with mapping, visualization etc may require tuning.

 !!! goal